The Cleveland Indians are looking to match their longest winning streak from last season, and facing the slumping Chicago White Sox may be enough.

 The shortstop is batting .156 - 120 points lower than his career average.

 "Maybe this is the start hopefully of him getting hot," manager Terry Francona said, "because he's going to get really hot at some point."

-Cabrera is 8 for 22 with three doubles and six RBIs over his past seven games at U.S. Cellular Field.
+Cabrera is 8 for 22 with three doubles and six RBIs over his past seven games on the South Side.

-The White Sox (7-12), losers of 10 of 13, have scored seven runs while batting .161 - including 0 for 10 with runners in scoring position - during a four-game slide.
+The White Sox (7-12), losers of 10 of 13, have plated seven runs while batting .161 - including 0 for 10 with runners in scoring position - during a four-game slide.